 2) New pharmacotherapies for tobacco or alcohol dependence

-3) Role of alcohol caffeinated alcohol in workplace performance and driving
+3) Role of caffeinated alcohol in workplace or academic performance and driving

 4) Cue exposure, coping skills treatment, motivational enhancement and other new behavioral treatments for alcoholism or cocaine abuse